 ALICE - Our Friends, Neighbors and Ohana:

 For far too many in Hawaiʻi, the cost of living outpaces what they earn.
 These ALICE households struggle to manage even their most basic needs: housing, food, transportation, child care, health care, and technology.
-Join the conversation on supporting the future success of our communities through collective impact work.
+This conversation focused on supporting the future success of our communities through collective impact work.

 In this session, Hawaii Data Collaborative, Aloha United Way, and the following agencies presented, and engaged the community in discussion: Feed the Hunger Fund, Kōkua Kalihi Valley, Parents and Children Together and Waikīkī Community Center